kodeplusdev/kandy-drupal/README.md

 }

 window.on_call_callback = function (call) {
-    //do something when you are oncall
+    //do something when you are on call
 }

 window.call_answered_callback = function (call, isAnonymous) {